-Not an Inmate of a Public A person who is: Institution After arrest, but before booking, escorted by police to a hospital for medical treatment and held under guard; Voluntarily living in a public institution; • Released on probation, parole, or a release order with the condition of home arrest, work release, community service, or medical treatment; or • Admitted as an inpatient to a medical institution; • A child held in a juvenile detention center for the care, protection, or in the best interest of the child, if there is a specific plan for that person that makes the stay at the detention center temporary; • A child on intensive probation with the condition of home arrest, treatment in a psychiatric hospital, or a residential treatment center, or outpatient treatment; • A child in a juvenile detention center after disposition when there is a plan to release the child to the community, and the release is only pending arrangements suitable to the child's needs.
-Public Institution An institution that is the responsibility of a governmenta unit or over which a governmental unit exercises administrative control.
+Not an Inmate of a Public A person who is: Institution After arrest, but before booking, escorted by police to a hospital for medical treatment and held under guard; • Voluntarily living in a public institution; • Released on probation, parole, or a release order with the condition of home arrest, work release, community service, or medical treatment; or • Admitted as an inpatient to a medical institution; • A child held in a juvenile detention center for the care, protection, or in the best interest of the child, if there is a specific plan for that person that makes the stay at the detention center temporary; • A child on intensive probation with the condition of home arrest, treatment in a psychiatric hospital, or a residential treatment center, or outpatient treatment; • A child in a juvenile detention center after disposition when there is a plan to release the child to the community, and the release is only pending arrangements suitable to the child's needs.
+Public Institution An institution that is the responsibility of a governmental unit or over which a governmental unit exercises administrative control.
 The term "public institution" does NOT include: Medical institutions; Intermediate care facilities; • Publicly operated community residence that serves no more than 16 residents; or State-licensed child care institutions for foster children that house no more than 25 children.
 Voluntarily living in a public institution Means living in a public institution by choice, not as an extension of incarceration.
-The person is free to leave the institution if he or she chooses.
+The person is free to leave no more than 16 residents; or State-licensed child care institutions for foster children that house no more than 25 children.
+Means living in a public institution by choice, not as an the institution if he or she chooses.